unframework/article-modular-front-end/manuscript/the-button.md

 ## CSS Classes Are Globals

-Assigning a class to a DOM node (as we did using `dom.className = 'standard-button'` above) allows us to give it style instructions based on that class name in the component CSS code.
+Assigning a class to a DOM node (as we did using `this.dom.className = 'standard-button'` above) allows us to give it style instructions based on that class name in the component CSS code.
 But the same browser behaviour allows *anyone else* to override it!

 There are newer APIs like shadow DOM that actually implement proper CSS isolation, but many production browsers are not yet ready for that.